Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

 \section{Color Name Space Based Saliency Detection}

-To incorporate more color information, we extend the BMS model~\cite{ICCV2013/Zhang} from the LAB color space to the color name space.
-Two saliency cues, i.e., surroundedness and color, are separately invoked to produce two kinds of saliency maps.
-They are then fused into one single map for inferring the final result.
+To incorporate more color information, we extend BMS~\cite{ICCV2013/Zhang} from LAB color space to color name space.
+Two saliency cues, i.e., surroundedness and color, are separately invoked to produce two saliency maps.
+They are fused into a single map for generating the final result.
 These steps are described in the following sections.